 Nonverbal Learning Disorder (NVLD) and Autism Spectrum Disorder (ASD) are two different disorders, although they may use similar therapies as forms of treatment.
 ASD involves a range of symptoms that often overlap with the signs of other neurodevelopmental and learning disorders, including attention deficit hyperactivity disorder.

-Although NVLD doesn't have an official clinical diagnosis in the Diagnostic and Statistical Manual (DSM), kids meeting the diagnostic criteria for NVLD have a learning issue that impacts academic and social learning.
-Here's a closer look at these two disorders and their unique needs.
+Although NVLD doesn’t have an official clinical diagnosis in the Diagnostic and Statistical Manual (DSM), kids meeting the diagnostic criteria for NVLD have a learning issue that impacts academic and social learning.
+Here’s a closer look at NVLD vs autism and each of their unique needs.

 What is NVLD?

-NVLD causes difficulties with one's visual-spatial, social, and motor skills.
+NVLD causes difficulties with one’s visual-spatial, social, and motor skills.
 Children and teens with a non-verbal learning disability may speak and write well.
 They also may have a great vocabulary and expressive speech and language skills.
 However, they struggle with reading nonverbal social cues and have trouble understanding abstract concepts, especially in mathematics.
-Their visual-spatial skills are typically much weaker than their strong verbal skills.
+Visual-spatial deficiency is evident such that their visual-spatial skills are much weaker than their verbal skills.

 The symptoms of NVLD may impact a child’s output and learning skills.
 They experience unique challenges, particularly when it comes to social interaction struggles.
 For example, children with a nonverbal learning disability struggle to learn language and math concepts and notice visual and social patterns.